kpannoni/melanoma-project/README.md

 <img src="https://github.com/kpannoni/melanoma-project/blob/main/images/risk_summary_table_by_race.png" alt="Risk Summary Table" width="700"/>

-Black patients show the highest proportions across multiple risk categories: advanced stage melanoma (40%), age 70+ (31%), and low-income counties (22%).
+Black patients show the highest proportions across multiple risk categories: age 70+ (31%), advanced stage melanoma (40%), and low-income counties (22%).

 Black patients also have the highest rate of acral melanoma (17%), which occurs on the palms and soles.
 Acral melanoma is most common in Black, Asian, and Hispanic populations and carries a worse prognosis than other melanoma subtypes.

-Notably, Black and White patients reside in non-metropolitan counties at similar rates (12%), indicating they have comparable geographic distributions.
+Notably, Black and White patients reside in non-metropolitan counties at similar rates (12%), indicating similar rural vs urban distributions.

 ## COX Proportional Hazards Regression